 From $29.95 | Buy Game Now.

-After you checkout and pay, the game will be available for immediate download.
+After checkout, the game will be available for immediate download.